Plymouth Suburban

 The Plymouth Suburban is a station wagon produced from 1949 until 1978.

 1949 to 1955

 Prior to 1949, Plymouth had offered only a 4-door "woodie" station wagon, which was expensive not only to build, but also to buy.
-In 1949, Plymouth revolutionized the US station wagon market by introducing the industry's first all-steel body station wagon, the Suburban.
+In 1949, Plymouth revolutionized the US station wagon market by introducing the industry's second all-steel body station wagon, following the Willy’s Overland “Jeep Station Wagon”, which was its direct competition.
 In addition, for the first time in a low-priced car, automatic "turn-the-key" ignition/starter combination was introduced.
 The Suburban featured a two-door body (plus tailgate) and seated six.
 The back row of seating folded flat to allow 42 in of flat floor space, and became popular as a commercial wagon.